 - Hepatitis A (including in combination with typhoid or hepatitis B)

 Other vaccinations must be paid for privately.
 These include:

 - Yellow fever

 Most private vaccinations cost around £50 per dose, so remember to factor that into your costs when planning your travel.

-Some vaccinations need time to take effect, and others need a course of treatment (e.g. three shots, given at set intervals, a few days apart), so it’s recommended that you get started about eight weeks before you travel.
+Some vaccinations need time to take effect, and others consist of a course of treatment (e.g. three shots, given at set intervals, a few days apart), so it’s recommended that you get started about eight weeks before you travel.

-Patients with reduced immunity may not be able to have vaccinations, so check with a health professional for individual travel vaccinations advice.
+Patients with reduced immunity may not be able to have vaccinations, so check with a health professional for individual travel vaccination advice.